LaborCoinCreator/LaborCoin/README.md

 # LaborCoin

-**LaborCoin (LABR)** is an open-source project building tools for working-class empowerment through crypto, collective governance, and economic self-determination.
+**LaborCoin (LABR)** is an open-source project creating a crypto-powered system for working-class empowerment through collective governance, transparent economics, and digital mutual aid.

 We’re developing a decentralized ecosystem that enables workers to organize, build community wealth, and challenge exploitative systems using transparent blockchain technology.